 It is best to carry pencils in a soft pencil case, we started this journey with a plastic box, it was too bulky.

 A lot of people will suggest that your child will or should keep a daily travel journal.
 Well, my boys would rather extract their own teeth than do that, so don’t be surprised if it’s a non starter.
 Just give them a notepad and let them do what they like with it.
+If you really want a travel journal, check this one out by Lonely Planet.

 We travel with 3 laptops.
 Mine is off-limits for kids, I need it to work and to plan, so they need their own and 1 each stops fights.